 Halestorm, Sia and Janelle Monae are some of my other favorite divas of the 21st century.

 Flying during coronavirus was similar to before the pandemic except everyone had on a face mask.
 The flight to Cleveland went very smoothly but the flight back had social distancing and I did not get to sit next to my boyfriend on the way back, which of course was not as good.
 The airplane had some kind of extra air ventilation system at the ceiling of the cabin that mistily filtered the air.
-I had not been on an airplane in almost ten years so I was a little nervous to fly, but my boyfriend made the experience much better for me.
+I had not been on an airplane in almost ten years so I was a little nervous to fly.

 Since so many places were closed, either entirely or just early in the evening, my boyfriend and I ended up Door-dashing some Chuck E. Cheese pizza.
 It was kind of funny to get it as take out, and the stuffed cheese crust was surprisingly good.
-Overall my boyfriend and I had a good time visiting, even though he wishes there was more dancing.
+Overall my boyfriend and I had a good time visiting, even though he wishes there was more dancing and less social distancing.